bitcoinprivate/BitcoinPrivate/README.md

-# BitcoinPrivate
+# Bitcoin Private
 <br>
 <b>Bitcoin Private</b> is being developed since 2015.<br>
 <br>
-It is a pure hardfork of Bitcoin codebase with all UTXO set of Bitcoin at a some certain block with private transactions feature made possible by using zero-knowledge p$
+It is a pure hardfork of Bitcoin codebase with all UTXO set of Bitcoin at a some certain block with private transactions feature made possible by using zero-knowledge proof (zk-SNARK).
 <br>
 ATTENTION! <b>Bitcoin Private</b> is not connected with any Zclassic activity and will never be.<br>
 <br>